 Hike Parque Natural de Peñalara

 You’ll only need to travel ninety minutes by bus from the center of Madrid to reach Parque Natura de Peñalara, but you’ll feel light-years away from the city.
 Located in the northwest outskirts of the comunidad autónoma of Madrid, this natural park includes meadows, pine forests, and lakes and makes for a beautiful day of hiking.
+And there are tons of benefits to hiking and spending time outdoors!

 I visited Peñalara after the region had been hit by a snowstorm, and the winter wonderland was absurdly stunning and like nothing I ever thought I’d experience in sunny Spain.
 Whether you’re seeking a break from Madrid’s heat in the summer or a snowy paradise in the winter, Parque Natura de Peñalara is a perfect natural getaway year round.